 FAQs

 • What are your opening hours?
-We offer indicative opening hours on our Facebook page and on Google, Monday to Saturday, 10AM to 8PM.
-But we will work around your busy schedules as much as possible.
-We do a small number of appointments, and therefore can afford to organise sessions at different times during the week.
-Call us at 0410 287 988 to enquire.
-We recommend late afternoon / evening sessions, followed by a quiet evening/night.
+Indicative opening hours are Monday to Saturday, 10AM to 6PM.
+But I will work around your busy schedules as much as possible.
+I do a small number of appointments, and therefore can afford to organise sessions at different times during the week.
+Usual times are 10AM for morning session and 5PM for afternoon/evening session.
+Text/call me at 0410 287 988 to enquire.

 • Should I wash my hair before the massage?
-We recommend that you do not.
+I recommend that you do not.
 This unique massage style does involve the use of oils, and includes scalp massage (you do not want to miss out on that :) ).
-Please bring an elastic band to tie up your hair.
+Please bring a hairband (I have a few in case you forget).

 • Where can I park?
 There is ample 2hr free car parking in Walsh Avenue and adjacent streets.

-Our brand new studio is at 7A Wigram Lane, Glebe.
+Our studio is at 7A Wigram Lane, Glebe.
 Free car parking in the lane and all streets around.
-Try 7A Wigram lane on your GPS or on Google Maps.
 We are just across the lane from Arthur Gray reserve.

 • Are there any contra-indications?
 The same as for a traditional massage, i.e. recent surgery, some types of skin disease, cancer, fever and sickness, DVT, etc. Call us if unsure.

 • How do you deal with the Covid-19 pandemic?
-Since reopening on 20th of April 2020, we have added extra layers of safety to our already strong disinfection and safety protocol: systematic alcohol wiping of all surfaces between 2 clients, checking with client before an appointment, systematic hand washing upon arrival.
-Our protocol already included bleach cleaning of entire studio regularly, single use for all towels, hand drying towels, face cradle cover, systematic disinfection of massage table cover with organic cleaner, use of essential oils and A/C unit cleaning the air and removing dust.
+Since reopening on 20th of April 2020, we have added extra layers of safety to our already strong disinfection and safety protocol: systematic alcohol wiping of all surfaces between 2 clients and checking with clients before appointments.
+Our protocol already included bleach cleaning of entire studio regularly, single use for all towels, systematic disinfection of massage table cover with organic cleaner, use of essential oils and A/C unit cleaning the air and removing dust.
 And, of course, as a massage therapist, I am a world champion of hand-washing. ;)

 • How often should I get a massage?
-It varies.
-We recommend fortnightly to monthly as an optimum "maintenance" program.
-Some clients visit us weekly.
+Everyone is unique, so it varies.
+I recommend fortnightly at first, for maximum efficiency.
+Monthly is an optimum"maintenance" program.

 • Do you offer health rebates with specific funds?
 No. We would argue that an Inner Balance Massage is very beneficial for your health in the short, medium and long term, but the insurance companies do not see it that way. :)